Alex123451-eng/front-end-projects/readme.md

 1. agencyLanding is just a common, but beatiful template created with HTML5, CSS3 and a little bit of JS.
 2. cardsGame project is a game designed to train people's memory.
 You need to open all the colors flipping the cards two at a time until time is up.
 3. notebook is a simple app aimed at storing some data in the localStorage.
-4. BusinessSite is an old fashioned, but minimalistic one-page site.
+4. BusinessSite is an old fashioned, but still a nice looking one-page site.
 5. reactAppTable is a project built on React library.
 The functionality is as follows:
  + Download: You can download two datasets (small and big) from a server and then app displays the table with preferred data.
  + Sorting: You can sort each of table's columns in ascending and descending order.